SALTR/saltr-unity-sdk/README.md

 * No updates needed on App Store, Google Play or etc..
 * Do all this in real-time, and much more...

-This SDK performs all necessary and possible action with SALTR REST API to connect, update, set and download data related to game's features or levels.
+This SDK performs all necessary and possible action with SALTR API to connect, update, set and download data related to game's features or levels.

-All data received from SALTR REST API is parsed and represented through set of instances of classes, each carrying specific objects and their properties.
+All data received from SALTR  API is parsed and represented through set of instances of classes, each carrying specific objects and their properties.

-Basically SDK, as the REST API, has few simple actions.
+Basically SDK, as the API, has few simple actions.
 The most important one is connecting `GetAppData`, which loads the app data objects containing features, experiments and level headers.